-- Your Head of Department in which the proposed research and training will be carried out, or an appropriate signatory e.g. Dean, if the applicant is Head of Department. - The Principal Applicant - An authorised member of your Research Office/Finance department
+- Your Head of Department in which the proposed research and training will be carried out, or an appropriate signatory e.g. Dean, if the applicant is Head of Department. - The principal investigator - An authorised member of your Research Office/Finance department

-Please send the signed electronic copy of the application to researchgrants@musculardystrophyuk.org within three weeks of the deadline for the call.
+Please send the signed application to researchgrants@musculardystrophyuk.org within three weeks of the deadline for the call.